 What type of person are you?
 What type of employee are you?
 How old are you?
 Do you fit in Generation X or Y?
 Are you a Millennial?
 Are you ambitious?
 Do you want to be in charge or do you want to take the back seat in a work environment?
-Understanding you is the best way to ensure you end up in a job you like, and if you don’t know, perhaps it’s time to begin a self-study.
+Understanding you and knowing yourself is the best way to ensure you end up in a job you like, and if you don’t know, perhaps it’s time to begin a self-study.

 I hate the typecasting of generations.
 I have met Generation Xs who act like Millennials and Millennials who have been the most loyal and hard-working individuals that I have come across.
 It’s very easy to classify people and pigeonhole them in their generation as an explanation for their behavior.

 More than a generational assumption, an individual’s employee profile is defined by their culture, the family and community environment they were brought up in and an accumulation of their work experiences leading up to the moment they stand in your office/theatre/stadium/audition room.

 These collection of factors are far more indicative of who you are than anything else.

 But not all employers may think this, so when going for a job, prepare yourself that the person interviewing you may make assumptions on you even before you have walked through the door (and be careful how you present yourself on Facebook, employers WILL look and may have that representation as an impression of you before you meet).